Koodous/docs.koodous.com/docs/yara/androguard.md

 }
 ```

-The complete list of the permissions used in the manifest are in the official Android documentation http://developer.android.com/reference/android/Manifest.permission.html
+The complete list of the permissions used in the manifest are in the [official Android documentation](http://developer.android.com/reference/android/Manifest.permission.html), but remember that some applications can have its own permissions!